• Home

 26 shares

-Jump to Recipe Print Recipe
+Jump to Recipe

 Chai in India

 In India wherever you are, you will hear the call for 'Garam Garam Chai' (hot hot tea) from Chai wallah (Tea sellers).
 There isn't a situation or an issue that cannot be resolved with a cup of chai.
 Often people will ask for ½ cup having had several cups beforehand.
 The morning cannot begin without a cup of kadak chai (strong tea).
 Guests are always served chai.
 Basically, Chai is life.
 It may sound excessive to have tea throughout the day but when I went to India and saw the size of the cups, I got why they needed so many cups of tea.
+They are tiny.

 The cup at the time when I was there was a very small clay cup.
 I remember looking out from the musaffir khan's (a 'hotel' right in the hustle and bustle of Mumbai) window and seeing the chaiwalla opposite.
 He had little time for rest/have small talk/take a breath/think.
 He would continuously be ladelling tea into tiny cups.
 All day, every day.
-Almost in a trance like state.
+Almost in a trance like (mindful)) state.

 The cool thing about those cups is that they are biodegradable.
 So once they are tossed away, they disintegrate back into the earth.
-The cups themselves are quite small.

-What is Masala Chai?
+What Is Chai?

 The main ingredients to make Masala Tea are very basic and pretty much the same in all recipes.
 What varies is the quantity of spices and spices used to make the chai.
 Some like to add lots of ginger (my husband), others lots of cardamom (me) and others may prefer only whole spices.